pianpianyouche/plascad/README.md

 <h2 id="5">Example</h2>

-`cd example/`
-`python2.7 ../Plas-CAD.py -i example.fasta`

-#note: There are four conjugative plasmids in the example fasta file.
+Plascad -i your.plasmid.fasta

 <h2 id="6">Output files</h2>

-The final output of Plas-CAD includes four files for the given plasmid sequences:
+The final output of Plascad includes four files for the given plasmid sequences:
 1) Summary file of the plasmid classification results.
-2) Genetic location of the genes associated with plasmid transfer as well as the detected ARGs
+2) Genetic location of the genes associated with plasmid transfer, ARGs
       for mobilizable and conjugative plasmids, respectively.
 3) Html files containing the maps for all the identified conjugative plasmids.